LarissaHuang/capstone_project/README.md

 ## Project Progression

 I have completed the Data Collection, Data Cleaning and EDA, Feature Engineering, and my selected Base Model: CNN without Transfer Learning.
-I have determined this will be a classification problem.
 First, as a proof of concept, I classified bird images into 1 of 4 genera using a base CNN model:

 - DUCK
 - WARBLER